Hone your skills in our year-round workshops

 Brooklyn Law School offers this workshop to help students learn the fundamentals of composition.
-Through discussion and exercises, the school's Writing Specialist, Professor Elisabeth Fajans, reviews basic principles of sentence structure, grammar, diction, punctuation, and mechanics.
+Through discussion and exercises, review basic principles of sentence structure, grammar, diction, punctuation, and mechanics.
 The ability to construct a good sentence is essential for good communication, and the ability to communicate with maximum effectiveness is highly valuable to a lawyer.
-For more information about this workshop, please contact Professor Fajans.

 - Time Management

 - Short Practice Questions